Sincerity Among Landlords And TenantsMake Text Bigger

 If you are a landlord, you have a better chance of letting to your preferred tenants if you have a discussion about a Deed of Assurance.

 To purchase the Deed of Assurance document template please see below.
 The price is £97 for unlimited personal use.
-100% of funds raised are donated to The GOOD Landlords Campaign, which funds the sharing of best practice among landlords, tenants and agents through the running of Property118 forums.
+100% of funds raised are donated to The Landlord Union, which funds the sharing of best practice among landlords, tenants and agents through the running of Property118 forums.

 Legal Opinion on the Deed of Assurance